millsguo/anit_cms_for_zf3/README.md

 - MyAcl (Module : MyAcl) : In this module you can manage role and url allowed by role.
 The role is stored in a session (configuration is in the Application module)

-- Pagearrangement (Module : Pagearrangement) : It allows to see the hierarchy of a page.
+- Pagearrangement (Module : Pagearrangement) : It allows to see the hierarchy of the elements (sections, contents) of a page.
-You can change the position of sections and contents By clicking on a button you can go to the form that you allow to update the selected element.
+You can change the position of sections and contents.
+By clicking on a button you can go to the form that you allow to update the selected element.
 It is very useful to have an overview of your page That's the object sent by the controller to the view.

 - Links (Module Linktocontenu) : It allows to create a link of a content into another page.
 In fact it's more than a link, you can customize the appearance of your link by adding an image, html, title...
-For example, you want to create a shortcut to an article of your blog in your index page, you can easily customize the link in order to fit the design of your page
+For example, you want to create a shortcut to an article of your blog in your index page, you can easily customize the link in order to fit the design of your page.

 - Privatespace : It allows to declare an extranet in addition to your public web site.